 If you can ride around 40 miles at a reasonable average speed (say 15mph) you should be fit enough for a Club Run.
 For a training ride you should be able to average 18mph.
 If you are not sure about your fitness we would be pleased to arrange for a member to ride with you and advise you before trying a Club Run.

 What happens if I can’t keep up?

 If you only struggle on significant hills this won’t be a problem as we always regroup at the top of hills.
 If you can’t keep up on small hills or the flat then you need to ride more by yourself to improve your fitness.
 However, if you decide to try a Club Run we wouldn’t leave you behind; we don’t want to put people off club cycling by leaving them behind on a club run.
-It may be that you do find it all too hard, however all is not lost as there are more gentle alternatives such as the CTC or London Cycling Campaign that we can advise you on.
-Training rides are much harder and generally won’t wait for you if you get dropped except on steep hills so if you go on a training ride you should be prepared to find your own way home.
+It may be that you do find it all too hard, but all is not lost as there are more gentle alternatives such as the Cycling UK or London Cycling Campaign that we can advise you on.
+Compared to club runs Training rides are much harder and generally won’t wait for you if you get dropped except on steep hills so if you go on a training ride you should be prepared to find your own way home.

 What should I eat before riding?

 It is essential that you eat a proper breakfast before riding – porridge or similar is best and, of course, take water on the ride.
 On Sunday training rides you should take additional food or an energy drink.